phasewalk1/supra/README.md

 `saleen` attempts to incorporate many of the widely loved features from Rusts amazing package manager/development tooling kit, `cargo`.
 Hence, `saleen` plans on implementing the following features

 - [x] `saleen new` - Initializes a new C++ project with `src/`, `tests/`, a "hello world" file in `src/main.cpp`, and a `Makefile` for custom builds.
 After creating these files and directories, `saleen` instantiates the new workspace as a git repository.
-- [ ] `saleen test` - Runs through the `tests/` directory and executes any test that is defined.
+- [x] `saleen test` - Runs through the `tests/` directory and executes any test that is defined.
 Outputting information in a clear and concise manner.
 Output ceases on failure while pointing to which test failed.
+> Still updating `saleen test`

 - [ ] `saleen bench` - Executes all benchmarks defined in `benches/`, outputting their results.
 - [ ] `saleen add` - Adds a package to the _saleen manifest_, `saleen.toml`.
 The _saleen manifest_ is a file that describes your project, its version, dependencies, and dev dependencies (dependencies needed only to compile tests/benches)